 This led to the battles of Palo Alto and Resaca de la Palma, both of them the earliest proper battles in the war.

 The Mexican army was defeated in both wars and was forced to retreat beyond the Rio Grande River, back into the Mexican territory.

-After losing most of the battles during the Mexican American war and finally losing control of the Mexico City in 1847, Mexico realized that it could not possibly win the war.
+After losing most of the battles during the Mexican-American war and finally losing control of Mexico City in 1847, Mexico realized that it could not possibly win the war.
 The American government also wanted to end this military conflict which had gone on for long enough.

 So both sides decided to negotiate for peace.
-These negotiations finally resulted in peace treaty signed by both sides in February, 1848.
+These negotiations finally resulted in a peace treaty signed by both sides in February 1848.
 This was called the Treaty of Guadalupe Hidalgo.
 The treaty was ratified in May 1848, effectively bringing the war to an end.

-The war was caused by the Mexican army entering in to what was considered American territory.
-The American army had to stop this and prevent the Mexican army crossing the Rio Grande River.
+The war was caused by the Mexican army entering into what was considered American territory.
+The American army had to stop this and prevent the Mexican army from crossing the Rio Grande River.

 The American Army defeated the Mexican army in the American Mexican War of 1846 forcing the Mexican army from American Territories (Rio Grande River) and forcing them back into Mexico.